 Bedside manner is very important for me whether it’s my own doctor, dentist, hairdresser or vet.
 I have to like the person treating my animals and need to have rapport.
 At times I have been forced to see other vets in a practice, and while I was always grateful they were available to help, if I couldn’t stand them I would not feel entirely comfortable they did right by us.
-I’m not saying they didn’t, it’s how I felt.
+I’m not saying they didn’t (although many times they didn’t!!), it’s how I felt.

 How far are you willing/able to travel, and be realistic when making your decision.
 Factor in your workload, car pool, extra-curricular activities, weather (snowstorms for instance), traffic and anything else you can think of.

 Going hand in hand with distance are office hours.
 Does the practice offer early morning or evening appointments?
 What about Saturdays and Sundays?
 Are they only open the hours you’re at work?